-Eligibility: To be eligible for reimbursement, the individual must be in authorized travel status for a period of a least six (6) continuous hours.
+- Eligibility: To be eligible for reimbursement, the individual must be in authorized travel status for a period of a least six (6) continuous hours.
 The meal for which reimbursement is sought must be purchased and consumed 50 miles or more from employee's place of residence and their duty post.
-To be reimbursed for any meal, the traveler must show where and when the trip began and ended.
+To be reimbursed for any meal, the traveler must show where and when the trip began and ended. - Meal Allowances: Regardless of any circumstance or condition, a traveler may not claim reimbursement for more than three (3) meals in any single calendar day or in any period of twenty-four (24) consecutive hours.